cisagov/ScubaGear/PowerShell/ScubaGear/baselines/sharepoint.md

 External sharing for OneDrive SHALL be limited to Existing guests or Only people in your organization.

 <!--Policy: MS.SHAREPOINT.1.2v1; Criticality: SHALL -->
 - _Rationale:_ Sharing files outside the organization via OneDrive increases the risk of unauthorized access.
-By limiting external sharing, administrators decrease the risk of unauthorized unauthorized access to information.
+By limiting external sharing, administrators decrease the risk of unauthorized access to information.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_
   - [T1048: Exfiltration Over Alternative Protocol](https://attack.mitre.org/techniques/T1048/)